Why do Chickens Peck and Scratch the Ground?

 – Foraging for Food

 Chickens instinctively know there is plenty of food lying under the ground’s surface.
-Chickens therefore peck and scratch at the surface of the ground to find food.
+Therefore, they peck and scratch at the surface of the ground to find food.
 Chickens will peck and scratch the ground’s surface for grass seeds and plant material.

 Furthermore, the birds will keep pecking and scratching the ground to forage snails, insects, and worms.
 They instinctively know there are plenty of bugs in the ground, and the ultimate way to access the bugs is by pecking and scratching the surface of the ground.